mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 - Installing several "distributions" like LunarVIM
 - Trying Evil mode (Emacs with Vim keys)

 With each attempt I would hit some _magic_ or complexity that I didn't understand and couldn't figure out how to override.
-On the occaison that things worked, some little update/change would break my configuration and the rest of the day was spent fixing it.
+On the occasion that things worked, some little update/change would break my configuration and the rest of the day was spent fixing it.

 ## A New Way Forward